percivalphakath/Extending-the-Linear-Model-with-Python/README.md

 ## FAQ
 <ul>
-<li> What is the meaning of the two errors "ImportError" or "ModuleNotFoundError" ? - Means that Python cannot find the package that you are trying to import to fix the error, run "pip install <package_name>"
+<li> What is the meaning of the two errors "ImportError" or "ModuleNotFoundError"? - Means that Python cannot find the package that you are trying to import to fix the error, run "pip install package_name"
 </li>
 </ul>